arangodb/docs/3.5/appendix-glossary.md

 Satellite Collections | A collection with exactly one shard and is replicated across all DB Servers _(Enterprise Edition only)_
 SmartGraphs           | Partitions graph based on smart attribute where all vertices with the same value are stored on the same physical machine, along with all edges connecting these vertices. _(Enterprise Edition only)_
 SmartJoins            | Allows running joins between two sharded collections with performance close to that of a local join operation. _(Enterprise Edition only)_
-Views                 | A database object that can contain references to documents stored in different collections

 Terms / Concepts
 ----------------